in 99 words

 Ingredient #3: Fix Bugs Now

-Programmers have long known that the longer you wait to fix a bug, the more it costs to fix [McConnell, p.75].
+Programmers have long known that the longer you wait to fix a bug, the more it costs to fix [McConnell] (p.75).
 In addition, unfixed bugs probably indicate further problems.
 Each bug is the result of a flaw in your system that's likely to breed more mistakes.
 Fix it now and you'll improve both quality and productivity.

 To fix the bug, start by writing an automated test that demonstrates the bug.
 It could be a unit test, integration test, or customer test, depending on what kind of defect you've found.
 Once you have a failing test, fix the bug.
 Get a green bar.

-Don't congratulate yourself yet, though.
-You've fixed the problem, but you haven't solved the underlying cause.
+Don't congratulate yourself yet—you've fixed the problem, but you haven't solved the underlying cause.
 Why did that bug occur?
 Discuss the code with your pairing partner.
 Is there a design flaw that made this bug possible?
 Can you change an API to make such bugs more obvious?
 Is there some way to refactor the code that would make this kind of bug less likely?
 Improve your design.
 If you've identified a systemic problem, discuss it with the rest of your team in your next stand-up meeting or iteration retrospective.
 Tell people what went wrong so they can avoid that mistake in the future.

-- Allies
+Allies

-- Collective Code Ownership, §X.Y
+Collective Code Ownership

 Fixing bugs quickly requires the whole team to participate.
 Programmers, use collective code ownership so any pair can fix a buggy module.
-Customers and testers, personally bring new bugs to the attention of a programmer and help them reproduce it.
+Customers and testers, personally bring new bugs to the attention of a programmer and help him reproduce it.
 These actions are easiest when the whole team sits together.

-- Ally
+Ally

 Some bugs are too big to fix while you're in the middle of another task.
 For these, I write the bug on a story card and announce it to the whole team.
 (Some teams use red story cards for this purpose.)
 We collectively decide if there's enough slack in the iteration to fix the bug and still meet our other commitments.
 If there is, we create tasks for the newly-created story and pairs volunteer for them as normal.
-Sometimes your only task will be "fix the bug".
+Sometimes your only task will be "fix the bug."
 I use the story card as its own task card when this happens.

 If there isn't enough slack to fix the bug, estimate the cost to fix it and ask your product manager to decide whether to fix it in this release.
 If it's important enough to fix, schedule it into the very next iteration.